RamenDR/ocm-ramen-samples/README.md

 kubectl delete -k subscription/deployment-k8s-regional-rbd
 ```

-## Enable DR for a deployed application
+## Enable DR for a deployed OCM managed application

 1. Change the Placement to be reconciled by Ramen